-“the milder form of the numerus clausus initiated by the late Count Klebelsberg,
+[T]he milder form of the numerus clausus initiated by the late Count Klebelsberg,

-Minister of Culture, fundamentally served the same purpose […] although it did
+Minister of Culture, fundamentally served the same purpose . . . although it did

 not explicitly state that each race was to be admitted to university according to its

-proportion of the overall population overall. […] Since in the first [occupational]
+proportion of the overall population overall. . . .
+Since in the first [occupational]

 category, which accounts for about half the students, there are hardly any Jews,

-while in the other half of places […] it would have been the children of agrarian
+while in the other half of places . . . it would have been the children of agrarian

-workers who were in a majority […] in the end, the proportion of Jews in the student
+workers who were in a majority . . . in the end, the proportion of Jews in the student

 body would have been roughly equal to their proportion of the overall population.

-Bálint Hóman, Minister of Culture (1932–1938 and 1939–1942) expressed the same in an even more explicit way: “The Jewish quota, wiped away under international pressure, was replaced (with the modification of the law in 1928) by a measure that instead of openly naming the Jews, served the same goal as the original Jewish quota of 1920 by ‘indirect means’ of the quota for occupational groups.
+Bálint Hóman, Minister of Culture (1932–38 and 1939–42) expressed the same in an even more explicit way: “The Jewish quota, wiped away under international pressure, was replaced (with the modification of the law in 1928) by a measure that instead of openly naming the Jews, served the same goal as the original Jewish quota of 1920 by ‘indirect means’ of the quota for occupational groups.”

-The first summer after the amendment (1928) brought about excitement and anxiety about how the amended law will play out in practice.
+The first summer after the amendment, in 1928, brought about excitement and anxiety about how the amended law will play out in practice.
 Unfortunately for Jewish applicants, they continuously met discrimination.
 On the top of it, in that year the Ministry decreased the number of admissible students compared to the previous academic year.
 Therefore, if faculties were to insist on the Jewish quota, now this meant an even lower number of admitted Jewish applicants than before.
-For example, the medical faculty in Budapest admitted 300 students in 1927/28, but only 180 in 1928/29.
+For example, the medical faculty in Budapest admitted 300 students in 1927–28, but only 180 in 1928–29.
 The humanities faculty was to admit 220 students as opposed to 300 in the previous year.
-Egyenlőség established that

-“Those Jewish students who submitted their applications to the various universities by August 25, are entirely puzzled and lack information. […] The sad crowd of those trying their luck in foreign universities will again greatly grow.
+Egyenlőség established that: “Those Jewish students who submitted their applications to the various universities by August 25, are entirely puzzled and lack information. . . .
+The sad crowd of those trying their luck in foreign universities will again greatly grow.
 Many talented people will fall again, who will not take the risk of studying abroad.”

 On the whole, in the new quota system those applicants were supported to get in the “closed number” of admissible students in a faculty whose fathers had professions in which – due to historical reasons – hardly any Jews worked.
 Thus, the principle of discrimination was not revoked by the amendment.
-Gyula Gömbös, a radical right wing politician and future prime minister (1932-1936), was not too greatly exaggerating when he claimed that “the Jews will wish we get back to the old form of the numerus clausus”.
+Gyula Gömbös, a radical right-wing politician and future prime minister (1932–36), was not too greatly exaggerating when he claimed that “the Jews will wish we get back to the old form of the numerus clausus.”
 This statement had something to it, since although the Jewish quota was less strict between 1928 and 1932 than between 1920 and 1928, the new and hypocritical discrimination was clearly not to be abolished (whereas until 1928 there was space for hope that the Jewish quota at universities would be temporary), while the superficial alleviation instigated antisemitic violence on campuses.
 The historian Róbert Kerepeszki demonstrated these dynamics using the case study of the antisemitic student riots in Debrecen.
-The most intense period in this regard was the second semester of the academic year 1927-28 when the amendment of the numerus clausus was being debated in the Parliament.
+The most intense period in this regard was the second semester of the academic year 1927–28 when the amendment of the numerus clausus was being debated in the Parliament.